2 jurors dismissed from Derek Chauvin trial after learning of $27 million settlement with George Floyd's family

 The first potential juror questioned as the process resumed Wednesday was dismissed after he said he would tend to believe a police officer's version of events over that of a citizen.

-CBS station WCCO-TV reports that another potential juror, who is Black, said the criminal justice system is discriminatory toward people of color.
+CBS Minnesota reports that another potential juror, who is Black, said the criminal justice system is discriminatory toward people of color.
 He said he used to live near where George Floyd was killed.

 Asked how he knows racism is an issue in America, he replied: "Being a black man in America, I experience racism on a daily basis."